gauravdhiman/blog.gaurav-dhiman.com/content/post/what-it-truly-takes-to-be-a-leader.md

 {{< image classes="fig-100 center clear" src="https://lh3.googleusercontent.com/vsds_EfkmOsAYFO_VQpdZ2y9b0gQwb6bqG_eOxPaGncTMaqj_wHGZc5YaJEHGqVi5mcDrqv1rslJoBxF8LwGlAhVrdZYxswDLgUTOm8Ws9ODGs8qYHkNE4g-VfqvLVg_PHdVXGN1Hbnh0UM4I9mOxNTNEYgcDRIiEryD_Mvc114mydSRyGkpy_lspgwk0p3Z1oIrQf6KZRXA4Ywk-FTcLQ0i5zJDgqCeqJUth2BFQuqKxzLXVd-iZvxCbQs-FMwYfd9ReOzF4QLGxYCT_b-t9-_TjJKa0QgjwYCIvzU15URQ-eHK8A6y10v-qrYzXH4LqOZNmILv1IBOjtlPg4NdLc_6qlwvXVQHPISsVvNIUe_RsBgIvLi9wL6SUChLdLIxPpPut1WHs0i7jHH9WPHAPGsiJD0fg6D5dD-tOasBsrgSztW4GcsE2ihTb5lv01xQpRiX5_7NRujIFgD90ZF8cqZzU06ZuyZNpFP1Rc-mc_C6vLwD4grRMrOktQp2fynCtBFV1P6y21THznzC-c7WDcGyN5BuyoY3m4GG2KDYuweYcmsy1hoAo8T7TsoL6mRQADndN4--i9i6jMnGLEtTRslkAM8nhrJnEDMnc_YyJrJogeUH_VC0Y0mXjW5_FNwL28RGg0DYZVJijZ71stm2DycyY5BSwvp5qs8aeDEBEVQm_PVVyxEQaCcBWQemhA=w2600-h1733-no?authuser=0" group="group:travel" title="Photo by Mathias Jensen on Unsplash" >}}

 **To understand, how a true leader looks like at 10,000 feet, let’s take a hypothetical case:** Think of group of hikers and their leader.
 Let’s say their goal is to reach the peak of hill in least amount of time.
 Leader has lot of roles to play in it.
 He/she needs to define bigger vision or goal (reach the top in given time).
 Leader needs to chalk out a plan with team and have a rough idea of the path they will follow to climb up the hill.
 They need to help each other to reach the goal as unit.
 Leader needs to continuously motivate the team to not give up.
 He/she needs to measure the progress of team against time (control mechanism) and needs to re-invent the plan if the original one doesn’t working.
 These are some of the things a leader needs to do, but most important of all is to be result oriented along with being compassionate.
 He/she needs to build and understand the team well and also let the team enjoy the journey to hill top and eventually celebrate the achievement as a team, once they reach the top — after all leader is a human first and must be compassionate.
-More on compassion in later part of this article.
+More on compassion in later part of this post.

 In short, {{< hl-text cyan >}}a leader needs to define and drive the initiative end-to-end, to reach the goal, so whatever it takes to reach the goal, comes under leadership{{< /hl-text >}}.

-I would say keep this example in mind while you cover rest of this article.
+I would say keep this example in mind while you cover rest of this post.
 It may help you to correlate the ideas.

 ## Attributes of a leader

 One doesn’t become a leader by just title or designation, one needs to have some core attributes / qualities to be called as a leader.
 Let’s see what are some of those qualities.
 Leader should be:

 ### 1. Visionary and thinker — View of big picture

+> "A leader is one who sees more than others see, who sees farther than others see, and who sees before others see."
+>
+> - Leroy Eimes

 Leader must be visionary.
 By visionary I mean, who has very clear big picture of where to go and somehow figures out a way to reach there.
 It’s perfectly fine for a leader to have a vision with no plans to start with, as plans keep on changing as a reflection of circumstances.
 He must be able to see things in future before most of us could even realize it happening.
 Leader should be able to visualize and conceptualize the things that are far fetched and considered as not so possible today.
 Think of [Bill Gates](https://twitter.com/BillGates) — he was able to see the value of personal computers (PCs) in 1970 when most of the people at that time were still new to computing.
 He could see what change computers are going to bring in world just in 10 to 15 years, so he planned to tap that massive opportunity.
 Similarly in late 1990’s, [Jeff Bezos](https://twitter.com/jeffbezos) of Amazon was able to see the world is soon going to change with internet coming in and how its going to change the way people will shop.